sisundin/Prototyp_Kodtest/README.md

 **To get this app started you need 2 terminals.
 One for server and one for the frontend**

-**Step 1:** change directory ./server in one terminal and ./file-manager in the other
+**Step 1:** change directory "./backend" in one terminal and "./file-manager" in the other

-**Step2:** run npm install in booth terminals to get the dependancys needed to run
+**Step2:** run "npm install" in booth terminals to get the dependancys needed to run

-**Step3:** run npm start in booth terminals
+**Step3:** run "npm start" in booth terminals

 You are good to go! :)